 Richard specializes in providing litigation support services, including valuations of closely-held businesses, forensic accounting and fraud investigations, expert witness services for marital dissolution, stockholder disputes, personal injury and lost profit claims, and other civil matters.
 Richard has been qualified as an expert witness in various courts in Maryland and Virginia.

 Richard is trained as a financial neutral in the Collaborative Process, a voluntary dispute resolution process in which divorcing couples settle without resorting to litigation.
 He also provides a variety of accounting, tax and consulting services, including strategic planning facilitation services, to private businesses and nonprofit organizations throughout the Mid-Atlantic region.

 He regularly presents to family law attorneys throughout Maryland and Virginia as part of the firm's divorce seminar series.
 He has also presented to members of the Virginia State Bar Association and the National Business Institute.

 With 20+ years of public accounting experience, Richard was named one of Baltimore’s “SmartCPAs” by SmartCEO magazine and was a finalist of the magazine’s “Power Player Award.”
 He was also named to Baltimore Business Journal’s “40 Under 40 Award” list.

 In addition to being a CPA and a Chartered Global Management Accountant, Richard is a Certified Fraud Examiner and Certified Valuation Analyst, and Accredited in Business Valuation by the American Institute of CPAs.
-He serves as an instructor for both Maryland Nonprofits and the Maryland Association of CPAs’ Business Learning Institute.
+He has served as an instructor for both Maryland Nonprofits and the Maryland Association of CPAs’ Business Learning Institute.

 More Fun Facts